 Africa50 focuses on commercially sustainable projects.
 Its operations are carried out through two business lines

-Africa50 focuses on medium to large scale infrastructure projects that are commercially and environmentally sustainable, have a significant development impact, and offer an appropriate return to investors.
+Africa50 focuses on medium to large scale infrastructure projects that have a significant development impact while offering an appropriate return to investors.
 By bringing project development and financing together in one institution, Africa50 can provide support at every stage of the project cycle.

-- Energy, including renewable and conventional generation, power transmission and distribution, and mid- and downstream gas infrastructure.
+- Power: renewable and conventional generation, power transmission and distribution, and mid- and downstream gas infrastructure.

 Projects in information and communications, water and sanitation, as well as other infrastructure sub-sectors, are eligible on a case by case basis.

 Click on the project headings below for full project details.

 A Joint Development Agreement with Scatec Solar, Norfund and Africa50, for development of a 100 MWDC solar power plant in Jigawa state, Nigeria.
 Total project cost will be about $150 million, with financial close expected in 2017 and operations in 2018.

 - Africa 50's role: Act as a project development and long-term equity partner (24%).
 Facilitate interactions with government entities and prospective leaders, particularly AFDB.